brendenrossin/Project_Mcnulty/README.md

 # Readme

 # Project_Mcnulty
 Third project at Metis Data Science Bootcamp.

-Final project jupyter notebook is titled MCNULTY_SUNDAY.ipynb
+* Final project jupyter notebook is titled MCNULTY_SUNDAY.ipynb
+* SQL is included at the bottom of McNulty_PSQL.ipynb

 ## Worklist
 Here is my checklist of things to do: